Modelio-R-D/ToscaDesigner/wiki/TOSCA-Node-Types.md

 ## Overview

 The MYRTUS node types are designed for edge computing and IoT scenarios, particularly focusing on containerized software deployments in distributed systems.
+These definitions provide a standardized way to model and orchestrate edge applications.

 ## Node Types

-### `example.eu.myrtus.MyrtusSWComponent`
+### `eu.myrtus.MyrtusSWComponent`

 A specialized node type representing containerized MYRTUS software components.